KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/crosschain.md

 **MoMoMdata symbol kmdheight ccid**

-The `MoMoMdata` method calculates `the merkle root of merkle roots of the blocks' merkle roots (MoMoM)` value starting from the block of a given height for the data of a chain whose name and CCid are passed in as arguments.
+The `MoMoMdata` method calculates the value of the merkle root of merkle roots of the blocks' merkle roots (MoMoM), starting from the block of the indicated height for the data of the indicated chain.

 :::tip Note

-This method should be run on the KMD chain.
+Execute this method on the KMD chain.

 :::

 #### Arguments